 2. Equality + power = empowered

 Here, it’s not about leaning in.
 It’s about standing among — and following in the footsteps of — brilliant women at work.
 Who win cases, make deals, run governments, write code, manage startups, debate global politics, conduct experiments, save patients, edit dissertations and perform on stage.
 Who approach gender and other complex issues with urgency.
 It's about choosing a place where you are surrounded by peers, role models and mentors who see you and value you.
 Who take you seriously without you having to ask.
 Who push you to aim him, take risks, ask questions, make mistakes and break restraints — knowing that such actions can spark momentous and meaningful change.

 3. An enviable academic experience

 Rigorous.
 Relevant.
-Vibrant.
+Spritied.
 Inspiring.
 The learning landscape at Mount Holyoke is shaped as much by curiosity and intensity as it is by collaboration and guidance.
 Your guides?
 Our faculty, who were named #1 in the nation, per the 2020 Princeton Review, based on student surveys.
-From classes on renewable energy and critical race theory in education to wearable circuit workshops at the Fimbel Maker and Innovation Lab, you’ll find people who brim with passion.
+From classes on renewable energy and critical race theory in education to wearable circuit workshops at the Fimbel Maker & Innovation Lab, you’ll find people who brim with passion.
 Who seek the whys and hows of human behavior.
 And who forge multidisciplinary connections and relationships quicker than you can say “intersectionality.”

 5. See yourself as a leader.
 As you become one.